Accommodation Policy for Students with Disabilities

 Students may consult with the Director, their advisors, or their dean regarding other resources that may be useful to them during their time at Bowdoin.

-Students who experience academic or other difficulties that impact their educational experience and suspect an underlying disability are encouraged to identify themselves to the Director of Accommodations for Students with Disabilities.
+Students who experience academic or other difficulties that impact their educational experience and suspect an underlying disability are encouraged to identify themselves to the Director of Student Accessibility.
 Referrals for testing by qualified individuals can be provided through Health Services and Counseling Center.
-Notification of a disability to anyone other than the Director of Accommodations for Students with Disabilities is not sufficient.
+Notification of a disability to anyone other than the Director of Student Accessibility is not sufficient.

 Students who feel they have been discriminated based on their disability should consult the Grievance Procedure for Student Complaints regarding Sex Discrimination and Discrimination on the Basis of Physical and Mental Disability to be informed of the steps that can be taken to address these concerns.